Backup and recovery of OneDrive form part of our Microsoft 365 service offering. For more on what functionality we support, click here.

 - Overwrite recovers the account's data to its original location, overwriting whatever is present there.
 Watch our video here.

 - New folder recovers the account's data to a new folder named Redstor Restores.
-Within this folder will be a folder with selected backup date's timestamp as its name.
+Within this folder will be a folder with the selected backup date's timestamp as its name.
 This is where the data will be recovered.

 - Recover using InstantData generates a shareable link that can be used to recover the account's data with these steps.
 Watch our video here.